Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     7.  **Singleton pattern:**

         A Singleton is an object which can only be instantiated one time.
-Repeated calls to its constructor return the same instance and this way one can ensure that they don't accidentally create multiple instances.
+Repeated calls to its constructor return the same instance and this way one can ensure that they don’t accidentally create multiple instances.

             var object = new (function () {
                 this.name = 'Sudheer';